Skip to main content

 The ICP is one of the foundational guiding documents in your ABM strategy, so take your time during this stage.

-The whole point of switching to ABM is for your marketing efforts to be more targeted.
+The whole point of switching to an ABM framework is for your marketing efforts to be more targeted.
 If your campaigns are directed in the wrong direction through lazy research or bad data, you’ll only reach uninterested buyers (not exactly an upgrade from reaching mostly uninterested buyers through a typical push campaign, is it?)

 6. Figure Out the Right ABM Channels to Reach Your Target Accounts